Suitability of Arbitration Rules for Construction Disputes

 Discovery and document exchange

 Construction arbitrations are often won or lost based on the availability and significance of documents contemporaneously created at the time the issues in the case arose.
 Examples of such documents and data include cost accounting records, schedules, meeting minutes and site reports.
-The party requesting these documents will often need the production of all of these documents in order to recreate a timeline of events for a schedule analysis or to decipher how extra costs were tracked and categorised at the time they were incurred.
+The party requesting these documents will often need the production of all these documents to recreate a timeline of events for a schedule analysis or to decipher how extra costs were tracked and categorised at the time they were incurred.
 Requesting all of a type of document can be seen as a ‘fishing expedition’ by some arbitrators, with the preferred method being requests for the production of specific documents.
-There is a basis for making broader requests, however, with the ICDR Rules allowing requests for ‘specific documents or classes of documents’ and the IBA Rules on the Taking of Evidence in International Arbitration (the IBA Rules), which are typically incorporated in the Terms of Reference in many arbitrations, allowing requests for a ‘narrow and specific requested category of Documents’.
-Therefore, practitioners can pursue these documents by requesting them by category, but will bolster their chances of successfully receiving the documents if they keep the categories specific tailored to issues in the dispute and satisfy the tests of relevance and materiality.
-For example, a request for all of a contractor’s accounting records may be rejected as too broad, while a request for the cost accounting records related to a differing site condition claim being advanced by the contractor is more likely to bear fruit.
+There is a basis for making broader requests, however, with the Arbitration Rules of the International Centre for Dispute Resolution allowing requests for ‘specific documents or classes of documents’ and the International Bar Association Rules on the Taking of Evidence in International Arbitration (the IBA Rules), which are typically incorporated in the terms of reference in many arbitrations, allowing requests for a ‘narrow and specific requested category of Documents’.
+Therefore, practitioners can pursue these documents by requesting them by category, but will bolster their chances of successfully receiving the documents if they keep the categories specific tailored to issues in the dispute and satisfy the tests of relevance and materiality; for example, a request for all of a contractor’s accounting records may be rejected as too broad, while a request for the cost accounting records relating to a differing site condition claim being advanced by the contractor is more likely to bear fruit.

 It is difficult to overstate the importance of experts in the proper resolution of construction disputes.
 Thorough and convincing expert testimony can help a party prevail on any of the host of issues that typically arise in construction disputes.
 Experts in construction matters are often used to decipher engineering standards, analyse schedule delays, perform forensic accounting and find the root causes of defects.
 Expert opinions are not limited to these core issues, however, and can speak to everything from market conditions for loss of revenue claims to weather patterns for claims of force majeure.
 At bottom, a single arbitration can find itself dealing with the opinions of a number of experts, each of which will be expected to testify at the eventual hearing.

 One criticism of expert testimony in arbitrations is that the applicable rules do not provide tribunals with an adequate ‘gatekeeping’ function to prevent experts from testifying as to issues beyond their expertise and qualifications.
-Arbitrators typically do not perform the sort of robust, pre-hearing screening process judges do to ensure that an expert’s testimony is not only relevant, but based on a reliable foundation.
+Arbitrators typically do not perform the same sort of robust, pre-hearing screening process as judges to ensure that an expert’s testimony is not only relevant but has a reliable foundation.
 As a result, experts in construction arbitrations have been known to drift into the realm of contract interpretation and provide their ‘expert opinion’ on how to interpret the commercial terms agreed to by the parties.
-Discerning tribunals will limit such testimony by instructing counsel to focus his or her questioning on more useful topics or by simply ignoring the testimony when it comes time to write the award.
+Discerning tribunals will limit such testimony by instructing counsel to focus his or her questioning on more useful topics or by simply ignoring the testimony when it comes to writing the award.
 Even in such cases, however, the gatekeeping does not occur until the hearing at the earliest.
 This inefficient approach can create an incentive for experts and counsel to push the boundaries of expert opinion in ways that they would not if their case were in a court before a judge.

 Recognising that parties cannot always wait the years it will take for an eventual final award to have an exigent issue addressed, arbitration rules allow for interim or conservatory measures.
-The International Chamber of Commerce and International Centre for Dispute Resolution Rules both provide for such relief and both allow for parties to also seek interim relief from a judicial authority as well.
+The International Chamber of Commerce’s Arbitration Rules and the International Centre for Dispute Resolution’s International Arbitration Rules both provide for such relief and both allow for parties to also seek interim relief from a judicial authority.
 These rules also provide that the requesting party can be made to furnish the appropriate security, as would be typically required by a court of law in the event an injunction was issued.

 Notwithstanding the considerable freedom that national laws grant to parties to resolve their disputes in arbitration rather than in state litigation, care must be taken to ensure that applicable arbitration rules are not inconsistent with or contravene provisions of applicable national law.
 In the Middle East, for example, there are a number of national law requirements, some unstated, with which compliance is mandatory if an award is to be enforceable.
 Some of these requirements are not addressed or are inconsistent with the rules of some of the international arbitration institutions.
-These requirements impact, among others, the giving of evidence of witnesses, the taking of oaths and the timing and signing of arbitration awards.
-Fortunately, over time, esoteric local requirements are being superseded by new arbitration laws, often based on the UNCITRAL model law as states recognise the commercial benefits that a modern arbitration law can bring.
+These requirements affect, among other things, the giving of evidence by witnesses, the taking of oaths and the timing and signing of arbitration awards.
+Fortunately, over time, esoteric local requirements are being superseded by new arbitration laws, often based on the United Nations Commission on International Trade Law’s Model Law on International Commercial Arbitration as states recognise the commercial benefits that a modern arbitration law can bring.